noncepad/ffmpeg-market/README.md

 # FFmpeg-market

-FFmpeg-Converter is an API built to convert Blender files (.blend) into various video formats.
+FFmpeg-Converter is server built to convert Blender files (.blend) into various video formats.
 This project utilizes a wrapper around FFMpeg in Go, enabling an efficient conversion process.

 For details visit [noncepad.com](https://noncepad.com/blog/ffmpeg/)